 Antifungal resistance in pathogenic fungi is a growing global health concern.
-Non-pathogenic Saccharomyces cerevisiae is a useful model for studying mechanisms of antifungal resistance that are relevant to understanding the same processes in pathogenic fungi. yEvo high school students used experimental evolution to study antifungal resistance by growing yeast in increasing concentrations of clotrimazole.
-We have developed a series of modules that can be used to explore azole resistance in yeast; you can view our general protocol and specific modules.
+Non-pathogenic Saccharomyces cerevisiae is a useful model for studying mechanisms of antifungal resistance that are relevant to understanding the same processes in pathogenic fungi. yEvo high school students used experimental evolution to study antifungal resistance by growing yeast in increasing concentrations of different types of antifungal drugs, including this project on azoles and our other projects on echinocandins.

 Our university labs sequenced the DNA from 99 azole-resistant clones and found mutations previously shown to impact azole resistance, demonstrating the efficacy of our protocols.
 We found each evolved strain had at least one point mutation, and many had copy number alterations or mitochondrial genome loss.
 A few had transposon mobilization events.